 When a student is suspected to have an allergic reaction, a staff member should call x555 from a campus phone or 911 from a cell phone.
 The staff member should provide information relating to the allergic reaction and location of the student, and stay with the student until medical help arrives.

-Contacts:

-Maura Marshall, APRN, MSN Director, Health Services (603)641-7028 mmarshall@anselm.edu diningservices@anselm.edu
+Contacts: Maura Marshall, APRN, MSN Director, Health Services (603)641-7028 mmarshall@anselm.edu

-Rosemary Stackpole Director, Dining Services
+Rosemary Stackpole Director, Dining Services 603-641-7750 diningservices@anselm.edu

 Medical Equipment Approval Process